 Frequently Asked Questions

-If you have any other questions or concerns please e-mail us at team@tctruns.com, or reach out to us via our Facebook Page
+If you have other questions or concerns please e-mail team@tctruns.com, or reach out via our Facebook Page

 How many aid stations will there be and what kinds of food can I expect?